Sep 26

 But there are two reasons why I strongly disagree with this advice, and why I think you should start freelancing from day one doing only paid work.

-The first reason is because your time is valuable.
-Even if the work you're doing in the early days is sub-par.
-Charge accordingly.
-I'm not saying you shouldn't give discounts.
-I'm saying you should never work for free.
-Putting money on the table makes it serious.
+Asking a client to put money on the table makes it serious.
 You're less able to deliver a good service if you don't feel respected by the client or if you're worrying about paying the bills.
 Value your time and your work, and the rest will follow.

 The second - and most important reason - is that selling is what freelancing is all about.
 A lot of people don't like this, but the truth is you can't create a flexible and profitable freelance life if you don't know how to sell.
 And the best way to learn is to do.
 So why would you rob yourself of the opportunity to get into the money conversation with clients?
-Ask for payment.
+Ask for payment, always.

 Don't use "free" as an excuse to avoid selling.
 And don't work for free whilst you build your portfolio.
 Start as you mean to go on, by creating a proper mindset aimed at building a real business.